General Social Survey - Family (GSS)

 The sample is based on a stratified design employing probability sampling.
 The stratification is done at the province/census metropolitan area (CMA) level.
 Information is collected from one randomly selected household member aged 15 or older, and proxy responses are not permitted.

-In order to carry out sampling, the ten provinces of the target population are divided into strata (i.e. geographic areas).
-Many of the Census Metropolitan Areas (CMAs) are each considered separate strata.
-This was the case for St. John's, Halifax, Saint John, Montreal, Quebec City, Toronto, Ottawa (Ontario part of Ottawa - Gatineau CMA), Hamilton, Winnipeg, Regina, Saskatoon, Calgary, Edmonton, Vancouver and Victoria.
+In order to carry out sampling, the 10 provinces of the target population are divided into strata (i.e. geographic areas).
+Many of the CMAs are each considered separate strata.
+This was the case for St. John's, Halifax, Saint John, Montreal, Quebec City, Toronto, Ottawa (Ontario part of Ottawa-Gatineau CMA), Hamilton, Winnipeg, Regina, Saskatoon, Calgary, Edmonton, Vancouver and Victoria.
 CMAs not on this list are located in New Brunswick, Quebec, Ontario and British Columbia.
-For Quebec, Ontario and British Columbia, three more strata were formed by grouping the remaining CMAs in each of these three provinces (Québec part of Ottawa - Gatineau CMA of is in Quebec-Other-CMAs).
-Next, the non-CMA areas of each of the ten provinces were grouped to form ten more strata.
+For Quebec, Ontario and British Columbia, three more strata were formed by grouping the remaining CMAs in each of these three provinces (Québec part of Ottawa-Gatineau CMA of is in Quebec-Other-CMAs).
+Next, the non-CMA areas of each of the 10 provinces were grouped to form 10 more strata.
 Moncton is included with the non-CMA group for New Brunswick.
 This resulted in 27 strata in all.

 Sampling and sub-sampling

 For each province, minimum sample sizes were determined that would ensure certain estimates would have acceptable sampling variability at the stratum level.
 Once these stratum sample size targets had been met, the remaining sample was allocated to the strata in a way that balanced the need for precision of both national-level and stratum-level estimates.
 This sample was representative of all households in the 10 provinces.